section-engineering-education/engineering-education/articles/Introduction-to-time-series/index.md

 - Used to forecast the unemployment rate of a city or state.

 ### Time series forecasting
 Time series forecasting fits a model on a historical dataset, that is, the training set, and then using it to predict a future occurrence, which is the test set.
 The performance of the time series model is rated based on its future prediction.
 The whole idea is that our model observes all the previous data and understands the foundational process in the series.
-Secondly, it predicts based on its understanding of the foundational process of the historical data. time series forecasting deals with trend analysis, cyclical fluctuation analysis, and issues of seasonality like every forecasting method which is based on probability too.
+Secondly, it predicts based on its understanding of the foundational process of the historical data.
+Time series forecasting deals with trend analysis, cyclical fluctuation analysis, and seasonality issues like every forecasting method, which is based on probability.

 ### Time series analysis
 Time series analysis can be defined as getting meaningful insight and characteristics to comprehend it better.
 Time series is beneficial in making predictions.
-It understands the scope and uses it for future forecasting.time series analysis is also used to understand the changes between the chosen data point compared to changes in other variables over the same time period.
+It understands the scope and uses it for future forecasting.
+Time series analysis is also used to understand the changes between the chosen data point and changes in other variables over the same period.

 ### Time series forecasting methods
 Now let’s look at four time-series forecasting methods.
 Let's go over a brief introduction on Autoregression (AR) and Moving average models to understand them.

 An AR model uses a linear combination of the target's past values to make forecasts, while a moving-average model is an approach for modeling univariate time series.
 The moving-average model specifies that the output variable relies linearly on a stochastic term's current and various past values.

-1. Autoregressive Integrated Moving Average (ARIMA): This method combines both the Autoregression and Moving Average model.
+1. _Autoregressive Integrated Moving Average (ARIMA)_: This method combines both the Autoregression and Moving Average model.
 In ARIMA models, the steps are in sequence as a linear function.
 The difference in observation and residual errors are at previous steps.
 This method works best for univariate time series with trends and without seasonal components.
-2. Seasonal Autoregressive Integrated Moving-Average (SARIMA): In the SARIMA model, the next steps are in a linear function style based on the different observations, errors, difference in seasonal observation, and seasonal errors at the previous time steps.
+2. _Seasonal Autoregressive Integrated Moving-Average (SARIMA)_: In the SARIMA model, the next steps are in a linear function style based on the different observations, errors, difference in seasonal observation, and seasonal errors at the previous time steps.
 The SARIMA is fitted for a univariate time series with the trend or seasonal components.
-3. Vector Autoregression (VAR): This method models the next step in each of the time series using the AR methods.
+3. _Vector Autoregression (VAR)_: This method models the next step in each of the time series using the AR methods.
 It uses the generalization of the AR to multiply parallel time series, such as multivariate time series.
-4. Simple Exponential Smoothing (SES): In this method, the model uses the next step as an exponentially weighted linear function of observation at previous time steps.
+4. _Simple Exponential Smoothing (SES)_: In this method, the model uses the next step as an exponentially weighted linear function of observation at previous time steps.
 This method works best for a univariate time series without trends and seasonal components.

 ### Types of time series
 We are going to look at two types of time series: